trauerj/Credit_Risk_Project/README.md

 I analysed the correlations betwwen the created groups and the loan status to find patterns.
 - #### Pivot Table 1:
  - Customer with a default on file means a higher risk.
-- #### Pivot Table 3 & 7:
- - As we can see, the interest rates and loan grades are well determined.
-Higher interest rate or worse loan grade means higher chance for a default loan status.
 - #### Pivot Table 4:
  - People's loan status more likely be default with lower income.
 (0-25K (51.4%); 25-50K (~28%))
  - As the income grows the chance for a default loan status decrease.